RealDreammaker/Annual-Stock-Performance-Macro/Readme.md

 ## The script features:

-* The a script will loop through all the stocks for one year and output the following information:
+* The script will loop through all the stocks for one year and output the following information:

   * The ticker symbol.